Optimizing Maps

 When the electrons (of the electron microscope's electron beam) strike the sample, they interact with the crystal, transferring some of their energy to the sample.
 Each interaction only transfers a small fraction of the electron's energy.
 Consequently, each electron undergoes many interactions as it travels through the crystal before losing all its energy or exiting the specimen.

-SEM imaging analyzes the region of the crystal where electron-sample interactions take place; this region is known as the interaction or generation volume.
-As the electrons penetrate below the surface, they undergo scattering events that also cause the electrons to spread laterally.
-Thus, the interaction volume is typically described as being pear-shaped, as shown pictorially here.
+SEM imaging analyzes the crystal region where electron-sample interactions occur, known as the interaction or generation volume.
+As the electrons penetrate below the surface, they undergo scattering events that cause them to spread laterally.
+Thus, the interaction volume is typically described as pear-shaped, as shown pictorially here.

 Within the interaction volume, electron-sample interactions give rise to electron or photon signals that may be useful for image formation or spectroscopic analysis in the SEM.
 To detect these signals, the electron or photon must exit the sample.
 However, some electrons and photons do not escape and may be re-absorbed by the sample crystal.
 Electron signals typically originate within a few –or few tens of– nanometers of the sample surface, whereas photons (e.g., x-rays or cathodoluminescence/light) can escape from several micrometers below the surface.
-A consequence of this is that the spatial resolution of an SEM image depends on the lateral extent of the interaction volume for a given signal.
-For signals generated deep within the specimen, the greater lateral extent of the interaction volume results in a lower image resolution.
+A consequence is that an SEM image's spatial resolution depends on the lateral extent of the interaction volume for a given signal.
+The greater lateral extent of the interaction volume results in a lower image resolution for signals generated deep within the specimen.

 Signal location within the interaction volume.

 For photon signals, the lateral extent of the interaction volume depends greatly on the SEM's accelerating voltage.
-Here we show CL images captured from the same region of a polished-zircon mineral at 3 different accelerating voltages.
-It is clear to see, that the spatial resolution improves as you reduce the accelerating voltage due to the smaller lateral extent of the interaction volume.
-In all 3 cases, the electron beam was focused to a spot smaller than 1 nm in diameter, and no difference in the secondary electron image resolution was observed.
+Here, we show CL images captured from the same region of a polished zircon mineral at three different accelerating voltages.
+The spatial resolution improves as you reduce the accelerating voltage due to the smaller lateral extent of the interaction volume.
+In all three cases, the electron beam was focused on a spot smaller than 1 nm in diameter, and no difference in the secondary electron image resolution was observed.

 Spatial resolution improvement with lower accelerating voltages.

 You can mathematically model the size of the interaction volume using a Monte Carlo simulator, such as CASINO.
-A comparison of the interaction volume for zircon at the 3 analysis conditions is shown.
+A comparison of the interaction volume for zircon at the three analysis conditions is shown.
 However, note that the precise size and shape of the interaction volume depends on the microscope settings and the sample analyzed.
-Nevertheless, such modeling is relatively simple to perform, can predict the achievable image resolution, as well as be useful to optimize the SEM settings for a given sample.
-It’s also important to note that the penetration depth of electrons also decreases with the accelerating voltage.
-This must be considered when attempting to analyze sub-surface features (e.g., buried quantum well structures in semiconductor specimens).
+Nevertheless, such modeling is relatively simple to perform, can predict the achievable image resolution, and can be useful to optimize the SEM settings for a given sample.
+It's also important to note that the penetration depth of electrons decreases with the accelerating voltage.
+This must be considered when analyzing sub-surface features (e.g., buried quantum well structures in semiconductor specimens).
 But more importantly, it provides an opportunity to gather depth-resolved CL information (e.g., differentiating between surface and bulk effects).

-1. The energy of the incident electron must be large enough to still generate the signal.
+1. The incident electron's energy must be large enough to generate the signal still.

 Many characteristic x-rays have an energy of 5,000 – 10,000 eV, thus requiring accelerating voltages greater than 5 – 10 kV, respectively.
-CL photons are of energies lower than 6 eV and so maybe generated in most SEM settings.
+CL photons have energies lower than 6 eV and may be generated in most SEM settings.

 1. As you reduce the electron beam energy, it generates fewer photons per electron.

-The lower energy of the incident electron results in fewer interactions with the host crystal before its energy is lost, hence it generates fewer photons.
+The incident electron's lower energy results in fewer interactions with the host crystal before its energy is lost, generating fewer photons.

 1. Surface effects become more pronounced.

 These effects can be seen in the CL image of the zircon captured at 2 kV.
-Here the interaction volume extends only 20 – 30 nm below the surface of the specimen.
+Here, the interaction volume extends only 20 – 30 nm below the surface of the specimen.
 High spatial resolution is observed, with features narrower than 40 nm resolved.
-However, you can see an overall reduction in the image signal-to-noise as well as dark lines from scratches introduced during mechanical polishing.
+However, you can see an overall reduction in the image signal-to-noise and dark lines from scratches introduced during mechanical polishing.

 In many cases, the reduction in the signal at low accelerating voltages places a practical limit to the best achievable spatial resolution.
 Thus, the sensitivity of the CL system is a key concern when trying to achieve the highest resolution results.